Bagg3/IOT-Project/README.md

 ## Prerequisites

-- Docker (for PostgreSQL and HiveMQ)
+- Docker (for PostgreSQL and Mosquitto)
 - Bun >= 1.1.0
 - Node.js 18+ (for tooling around Vite/Tailwind if needed)